Dryusdan/garmin-to-fittrackee/README.md

 garmin2fittrackee setup fittrackee
 ```

-The command ask your application ID, application secret, the domain of you're domain Fittrackee instance.
+The command ask your application ID, application secret, the domain of you're domain Fittrackee instance (without `https://`).

 Then the CLI will guide you through authorising the application to Fittrackee.